shader-slang/slang/docs/wave-intrinsics.md

     int value = 0;

     // When there is a conditional/flow control we typically need to work out a new mask.
-    // This can be achieved by calling WaveMaskBallot with the current mask, and the condition the
+    // This can be achieved by calling WaveMaskBallot with the current mask, and the condition
-    // condition will typically be the same as in the condition const WaveMask mask1 = WaveMaskBallot(mask0, idx == 2);
+    // used in the flow control - here the subsequent 'if'. const WaveMask mask1 = WaveMaskBallot(mask0, idx == 2);

     if (idx == 2)
     {
-        // In here the mask is `mask1`, although no WaveMask intrinsics are used along this path
+        // At this point the mask is `mask1`, although no WaveMask intrinsics are used along this path,
+        // so it's not used.

         // diverge
         return;